byronka/minum_usage_example_mvn/README.md

 provides us the [virtual threads](https://openjdk.org/jeps/436) we need (and even so, virtual threading is a preview until JDK version 21).

+Maven is required.
+I tested with version 3.9.3

+Also, **importantly**, you will need the Minum project published to your local repo, that is, stored in the $HOME/.m2 directory.
+In order to do this, it is necessary to run the following command in the [minum project](https://github.com/byronka/minum): `make mvnrepo`

 Developed in two environments:
 * MacBook Pro with OS 12.0.1, with OpenJDK 20
 * Windows 10 64-bit professional, on [Cygwin](https://www.cygwin.com/), OpenJDK 20

 Step-by-step guide for installing Java on Windows: